Photography by: The late great Garry McElwee,

 The campaign was to add additional credit cards to the account.
 We offered both Gold and Blue cards but also each had Mastercard® and Visa® associations, so the design had to work with the familiar logos cut out of the picture so we could manage print costs and fulfillment of the correct cards.

-5 day photo shoot in St Maarten, Caribbean.
+5 day photo shoot in St. Maarten, Caribbean.
 4 models averaging 6 shots per day.
-Photography by Robert Wiley Foto

 Concept ads for Travel Trade publications.